E12.1 Eisenhart Awards for Outstanding Teaching

 2. Richard and Virginia Eisenhart Provost’s Award for Excellence in Teaching

-2. The nominee shall be a full-time tenure-track faculty member for all of the year in which the award is given, and will not be on official leave for any of this period.
+2. The nominee shall be a full-time tenure-track faculty member for all of the year in which the award is given, and have at least one active course for the fall semester in which observation of the nominee's teaching is available.
+The nominees shall not be on official leave for any of this period.

 4. Faculty administrators with the responsibility of supervision or assessment of faculty, other than for the purposes of peer review, classroom observations, or serving on mid-tenure, tenure, or promotion committees, are not eligible.